 The University of Essex has a Women’s Network to support female staff and students and was awarded the Athena SWAN Institutional Bronze Award in November 2013 in recognition of its continuing work to support women in STEM.

 By studying within our Essex Pathways Department for your foundation year, you will have access to of the facilities that the University of Essex has to offer, as well as those provided by our department to support you:

-Our School of Biological Sciences has leading research facilities for cell and molecular biology, genomics, and ecology.
+Our School of Life Sciences has leading research facilities for cell and molecular biology, genomics, and ecology.
 Depending on your choice of pathway and research project you have the opportunity to use these facilities, which include:

 Demand for qualified biologists continues to grow and our course will equip you with the analytical and computational skills that are in high demand by employers.
 Recent graduates have gone on to work in a range of different careers in organisations which include GlaxoSmithKline, the Sainsbury Laboratory (University of Cambridge), ALS Laboratories, the National Health Service, Suffolk County Council, Essex Wildlife Trust and Natural England.
 Others have chosen to enhance their career opportunities by studying for MSc, MSD (Masters of Research) or PhD degrees.

 We work alongside the University’s Careers Services to keep you updated on the latest opportunities for relevant work experience, internships, placements, and volunteering.

 “Biology has always been the subject that's interested me the most, and choosing BSc Biological Sciences as opposed to a specialised biology course meant that I could get a taste for a range of disciplines and make an informed decision as to what I'd like to pursue for a career."